-- Circulate this 'Briefing Note' to all members of your team. - Discuss the case at your next team meeting and use the Powerpoint Presentation to make sure everyone understands and is able to apply the learning. - Social Workers should familiarise themselves with the new Inter-Agency Transfer Protocol between Birmingham Children's Trust and Solihull Children's Services. - Encourage your team to attend 'Working with Substance Misusing Parents' and 'Working with Resistant Families' training available on www.lscpbirmingham.org.uk.
+Circulate this 'Briefing Note' to all members of your team.

+- Discuss the case at you next team meeting and use the powerpoint presentation to make sure everyone understands and are able to apply the learning. - Social Workers should familiarise themselves with the new Inter-Agency Transfer Protocol between Birmingham Children's Trust and Solihull Children's Services. - Encourage your team to attend 'Working with Substance Misusing Parents' and 'Working with Resistant Families' training available on www.lscpbirmingham.org.uk